A Single Customer View (SCV): Everything You Need to Know

-Unfortunately, decades had been spent building Relational Databases — countless personnel hours and piles of cash — and this widespread system was now showing its limitations.
-In addition to the previously mentioned issues of collecting more detailed data and customers that connect through multiple devices, all methods for the company to interact with customers were disconnected as well!
+Unfortunately, decades had been spent building relational databases — countless personnel hours and piles of cash — and this widespread system was now showing its limitations.
+In addition to the previously mentioned issues of collecting more detailed data and customers that connect through multiple devices, all methods for the company to interact with customers were disconnected as well.
 Customer relationship management (CRM) systems were in one data silo, email management was in another, analytics in a third, and on and on.

-Instead, they tried to convert their Relational Databases into Non-Relational Databases (NoSQL).
-This required pushing together a number of different data silos and pointing them all in the direction of the customer, hardcoding something that looks like a Single Customer View, but doesn’t function with the same flexibility or speed.
+Instead, they tried to convert their relational databases into non-relational databases (NoSQL).
+This required pushing together a number of different data silos and pointing them all in the direction of the customer, hardcoding something that looks like a single customer view but doesn’t function with the same flexibility or speed.

 How Did Bloomreach Solve the Single Customer View?

-Legacy Database: You’re dropped in the ocean, and you manage to scrape together a raft from what’s floating around you.
+Picture it like this: with legacy systems, you get dropped in the ocean on a scraped-together raft made from what’s floating around you.
 It keeps you from drowning for now, but it’s not ideal.

 Finally, another advantage of an all-in-one platform is how quickly the software can be implemented.
-Bloomreach’s basic software can be set-up and running within days.
-The most bare-bones version can be installed in minutes, as it only requires a single code integration.
+Bloomreach’s basic software can be set up and running within days.
+The most barebones version can be installed in minutes, as it only requires a single code integration.

-Key Takeaways for Single Customer View
+Key Takeaways to Understand a Single Customer View

-- In the simplest sense, a single customer view is a database of customer profiles (one for every user), composed of purchase history, site activity, product recommendations, etc.
+- In the simplest sense, a single customer view is a database of customer profiles (one for every user) composed of purchase history, site activity, product recommendations, etc.

-- NoSQL (Non-Relational) Databases are superior to Relational Databases when dealing with large sets of detailed data (ie Big Data).
+- NoSQL (non-relational) databases are superior to relational databases when dealing with large sets of detailed data (i.e., big data).

-- Bloomreach Engagement's Single Customer View is built around NoSQL.
-It's flexible, updates in real-time, and combines CRM, email management, campaign building and automation, real-time predictions, analytics, and more into one main dashboard.
+- Bloomreach Engagement's single customer view is built around NoSQL.
+It's flexible, updates in real time, and combines CRM, email management, campaign building and automation, real-time predictions, analytics, and more into one main dashboard.

-- A true single customer view is a valuable resource, enabling (among other things):
+A true single customer view is a valuable resource, enabling (among other things):